-At the end of 2009, Gerald Joe Moreno (Equalizer) became a virtual participant in the events of Wikipedia that resulted in deletion of the Kevin RD Shepherd article.
-According to Wikipedia editor Simon Kidd, Moreno was paying very close attention to that deletion, and was influential amongst the deletionists.
+At the end of 2009, Gerald Joe Moreno (Equalizer) became a virtual participant in Wikipedia events resulting in deletion of the Kevin RD Shepherd article.
+According to Wikipedia editor Simon Kidd, Moreno was paying very close attention to that deletion, being influential amongst the deletionists.
 As Kidd was the only real name editor involved in that situation, his testimony has to be taken seriously.

-Moreno certainly did devote prime blogger attention to the Wikipedia deletion, in his capacity as a cyberstalker and apologist for Sathya Sai Baba (d.
-2011).
+Moreno certainly did devote prime blogger attention to the Wikipedia deletion, in his capacity as a cyberstalker and apologist for Sathya Sai Baba (d.2011).
 He produced an extremely distorted and unreliable version of that deletionist event, which he entitled “Wikipedia Slaps Kevin R. D. Shepherd on the Face.”
 More to the point, the slap involved a convergence (or coalition) of cult sympathisers, one of whom went to the extreme of making links to Moreno blogs on the deletion page.
-That belligerent entity was Dazedbythebell, strongly implicated as a devotee of Meher Baba, and part of a devotee circle active on Wikipedia.
+That belligerent entity was Dazedbythebell (Christopher Ott), an American devotee of Meher Baba, and the leader of a devotee circle active on Wikipedia.

-Dazed wrongly insinuated that I was the Wikipedia editor Alex Jamieson, who produced the article about myself.
-Dazed also cited a lengthy passage from Moreno polemic as proof that I was unreliable.
-This passage included Moreno’s rather suspect email conversation with an obscure Mrs. Barringer at the University of Sheffield.
-She had not heard of my books, and so they could be dismissed by Moreno (Amazon and other big-time purveyors did not figure in such weighted calculations).
+Ott wrongly insinuated that I was the Wikipedia editor Alex Jamieson, who produced the article about myself.
+Ott also cited a lengthy passage from Moreno polemic as proof that I was unreliable.
+This passage included Moreno’s lightweight email interchange with an obscure Mrs. Barringer at the University of Sheffield.
+She had not heard of my books, therefore they could be dismissed by Moreno (Amazon and other big-time purveyors did not figure in such weighted calculations).

 The reason for this special mission was the critical inclusion of Moreno in the final section of that online article.
 The extremely aggressive new editor (WikiUserTalk) was successful in his objective of eliminating the electronic link.
-He also tried to impede editor Simon Kidd (another target of Moreno), but was unsuccessful in that direction.
+He also tried to impede editor Simon Kidd (another target of Moreno), but proved unsuccessful in that direction.
 Nevertheless, close observers were appalled at the fact that it was so easy for the interloper to be even partially successful.
-The reason for this success was the extensive pseudonymous activity on Wikipedia, serving to mask sectarian schemes and to assist pro-sectarian personnel in their undeclared campaigns.
+The attack mission was facilitated by extensive pseudonymous activity on Wikipedia, serving to mask sectarian schemes and to assist sectarian personnel in their undeclared campaigns.

 The SSS108 (Moreno) User page of 2006 included a collaboration with Jossi Fresco, the “cult” promoter who gained notoriety even within the relatively indulgent ranks of Wikipedia editors and administrators.
 Here was the origin of the myth about “New Media Books Ltd,” a publisher who did not actually exist but of whom I was supposedly the incarnation.
 Here also was the story of redoubtable Mrs. Barringer, a putative book expert who was unable to decode the globally relevant listings of such book trade giants as Amazon and Nielsen Bookdata.

-Above all, that User page featured the drama of Gerald Joe Moreno versus Andries (Kruger Dagneaux), two Wikipedia editors in collision over Sathya Sai Baba.
-This scenario involved the Moreno snub of an editorial quote concerning the infamous bedroom murders at Puttaparthi ashram, now one of the most notorious sectarian occurrences of the 1990s.
-This event was too controversial to be acknowledged by supporters of Sathya Sai Baba, and so it was erased from Wikipedia (by Moreno and Jossi Fresco), and all my books with it, due to the recognition in an appendice of one book that this dire event occurred.
+Above all, that 2006 User page featured the drama of Gerald Joe Moreno versus Andries (Kruger Dagneaux), two Wikipedia editors in collision over Sathya Sai Baba.
+This scenario involved the Moreno snub of an editorial quote concerning the infamous bedroom murders at Puttaparthi ashram, now one of the most notorious sectarian occurrences of the 1990s (exbaba.com, Murders tab).
+This event was too controversial to be acknowledged by supporters of Sathya Sai Baba.
+So the murders were erased from Wikipedia (by Moreno and Jossi Fresco), along with all my books.
+One of my appendices reported that this dire event occurred.
 The stigmatised book was Investigating the Sai Baba Movement (2005).

 Kevin R. D. Shepherd